filipdanic/blogfolio/src/source/_posts/spicefactory-workation-2018.md

 ## Day 5: Sant Feliu de Guíxols

 Chilling by the pool is one thing.
 But, chilling on the beautiful Costa Brava is a whole different level.
-I envy the Guixolense for the beautiful [golden hour](https://en.wikipedia.org/wiki/Golden_hour_(photography) that they get to enjoy every day.
+I envy the Guixolense for the beautiful <a href="https://en.wikipedia.org/wiki/Golden_hour_(photography)" target="_blank" title="Wikipedia: Golden Hour (Photography)">golden hour</a> that they get to enjoy every day.

 <figure class="blog-post-image blog-post-image-small"><img src="/content/images/2018/workation/18_sant_feliu_de_guixols.jpg" alt="Golden Hour Photo 1" /><figcaption>The marina on the left.</figcaption></figure>